Pinoy Family Recipes

 Beef Salpicao Ingredients

-• Worcestershire Sauce and Paprika (optional): Worcestershire sauce adds a tangy and savory depth to the beef, while paprika, if used, gives a mild smoky kick.
+• Worcestershire Sauce and Paprika (optional): Worcestershire adds a tangy depth, while paprika gives a mild smoky flavor if you want a little kick.

-• Garlic (sliced and minced): Sliced garlic is sautéed until golden and used as a garnish, while minced garlic brings out a rich, aromatic flavor in the sauce.
+• Garlic (sliced and minced): I use both the sliced garlic turns golden and crisp for garnish, while the minced garlic adds that rich, aromatic flavor to the sauce.

-• Olive Oil and Butter: Olive oil is used to sauté the garlic and sear the beef, while butter adds a creamy richness to the dish.
+• Olive Oil and Butter: Olive oil helps sear the beef and sauté the garlic, while butter adds a smooth, creamy richness at the end.

-• Green Onions and Fried Garlic (for garnish): Fresh green onions add a pop of color and a mild onion flavor, while fried garlic gives a crunchy, aromatic finish.
+• Green Onions and Fried Garlic: The fresh green onions add color and a light onion flavor, while fried garlic gives a crunchy, aromatic finish that makes the dish irresistible.

 Chopsticks holding a piece of beef salpicao.